solo-io/solo-docs/gloo/docs/installation/quick_start.md

 ### 2. Choosing a deployment option for installing Gloo into your Kubernetes cluster

-There currently exist several options for deploying Gloo depending on your use case and deployment platform.
+There are several options for deploying Gloo, depending on your use case and deployment platform.

 * [*Gateway*](#gateway): Gloo's full feature set is available via its v1/Gateway API.
-The Gateway API is modeled on Envoy's own API with the use of opinionated defaults to make complex configurations possible, while maintaining simplicity where desired.
+The Gateway API is modeled on Envoy's own API with the use of opinionated defaults to make complex configurations possible, while maintaining simplicity when required.

 * [*Ingress*](#ingress): Gloo will support configuration the Kubernetes Ingress resource, acting as a Kubernetes Ingress Controller.